 2017 Compression in stock form - Compression damping is mixed.
 Front fork valving might be reasonable for heavier aggressive riders, but clearly stiff for lighter and more agile riders.
 (Note: the overly stiff shock may cause a rider to think their forks are too soft.
 We have seen several lighter riders think there forks were too soft until they reduced their rear compression damping.)
 Fork valving changes for rider preferences are easily implemented and the results are straight forward.
 Shock valving might seem soft for heavier aggressive riders, but it will be stiff for lighter riders.
 Heavier and/or aggressive riders will benefit from more low speed damping to hold them up in G outs while lighter riders will benefit from less high speed compression.
 I suspect almost every rider will benefit from a redesigned compression strategy along with installation of the correct spring rates for their weight.
 The Showa piston incorporates a smaller feed hole design than the past years of KYB; this may confuse some tuners.

 2017 revalving results for younger aggressive riders who prides themselves on 'going big' off the jumps: Many younger and aggressive riders simply prefer a bike which rides higher in the stroke and always has compression stroke left for the unexpected jolts, chop or jump landing.
-These riders would maintained their stock .49Kg/mm front and 5.5 kg/mm open coil rear spring, and raise spring rates as weight increases.
+These riders would maintained their stock .49Kg/mm front and 5.5 kg/mm open coil rear spring, and Raise spring rates as weight increases.
+Note: 2018 and 2019 bikes have .51kg/mm front and 5.7 rears.
 Their valving strategy included more low speed to hold up in G-outs, quicker transition to mid speed, and more high speed than Rick's bike.
 These parameters are increased farther for heavier and/or Pro level riders.
 These settings result in a bike that rides higher in the stroke everywhere and provided more track feedback to the rider.

 Suspension is very personal and 'One Size Does Not Fit All'.
 Too Tech enjoys a challenge, and working with a wide variety of Off Road riders, MX racers, and Pro level competitors.
 Give Rick a call to discuss your suspension needs.